 A healthy forest industry is an important and necessary part of a restoration strategy to offset restoration costs and to provide jobs and economic stability in rural communities throughout Idaho.

 Collaborative groups can provide useful advice and recommendations on forest restoration projects, through cooperation between citizens, including interest groups, elected officials, and pubic land managers

 The Idaho Forest Restoration Partnership connects, informs, and supports collaborative groups working to restore the resilience of Idaho forests.
-The Partnership is a coalition of 501(3)(c) organizations; SAF Snake River Chapter serves as fiscal agent.
+The Partnership is a coalition of organizations and individuals; SAF Snake River Chapter serves as fiscal agent.